dmrub/go-astar/README.md

 The `PathNeighbours` method should return a slice of the direct neighbours.

-The `PathNeighbourCost` method should calculate an exact movement cost for direct neighbours.
+The `PathNeighbourCost` method should calculate an exact movement Cost for direct neighbours.

 The `PathEstimatedCost` is a heuristic method for estimating the distance between arbitrary tiles.
 The examples in the test files use [Manhattan distance](http://en.wikipedia.org/wiki/Taxicab_geometry) to estimate orthogonal distance between tiles.